-London terror attack: UK wakes up to another day of mourning
+London terror attack: Theresa May vows to battle 'Islamist extremism'

 Applebee told his customers to go to the back of the restaurant.
 He said he started to pull down his shutters and turned around to see three men standing outside, one holding a machete.

 The men just looked at the people in the restaurant said Applebee, who at that point was unsure what to do.
 After a brief pause, the men continued down the street, at which point Applebee and a colleague pulled down the shutters.
-Five minutes later they heard gunshots.
+Five minutes later they heard more gunshots outside.

 About 90 minutes later, police evacuated the restaurant, he said.